 Before reducing food waste, we should be aware of it.
 We need to plan our weekly food purchase and processing.
-It means that we should buy only food we need and make sure that it will be consumed entirely.
+It means that we should buy only the food we need and make sure that it will be consumed entirely.
 Even if we put food in the fridge, it will eventually go stale and end up in the garbage.
 Making a shopping list may seem like an old-fashioned approach, but it will prevent us from wasting food.

-2. Prioritize on quality
+Prioritize on quality

-3. Don’t be afraid of buying ugly-looking produce
+Don’t be afraid of buying ugly-looking produce

-4. Perform regular evaluations
+Perform regular evaluations

-We should organise our pantry and refrigerator.
+We should organize our pantry and refrigerator.
 Each time we purchase a load of groceries, we should evaluate all available edible food in our house.
 We should have a plan to cook older ingredients before they go bad.
 If we want to minimize food waste, we should implement the FIFO or First In, First Out method.
 Perishable food should be consumed in the order of purchase date.
 In order to do this, we should rotate food.
-Older ingredients should be put the front and used, before they go bad.
+Older ingredients should be put the front and used before they go bad.

 Stir fry and soup are versatile meals.
 We could make them using leftover bits of veggies and meats.
 Even bones and chicken skin can be boiled to make basic broth for soups and stews.
 If fruits start to overripe and will go bad in a couple of days, we could use them to make pies or other baked products.

 Reward yourself for not wasting food

 By playing the no-food-waste game, we should be able to avoid being pressured to do this task.
 Promising ourselves a good reward could encourage us to be creative and to experiment.
 Being efficient with produce is a game that the entire family can play.
 Progress should be tracked each week and we should evaluate how much food we need to throw away despite our best efforts.
-This will also allow smaller children to learn about math and other scientific lessons.
-By reducing food waste, we should be able to analyze impacts on our monthly bills.
+This will also allow smaller children to learn about math and other science lessons.
+By reducing food waste, we should be able to analyze the impacts on our monthly bills.

-7. Plant some produce
+Plant some produce

 Growing some of our own food is a good way to reduce food waste.
-Even in a small garden, we should have plenty of opportunities to get our on crops.
+Even in a small garden, we should have plenty of opportunities to get ours on crops.
 When planting our own food, timing is everything.
 We should stagger our planting, so we will be able to avoid a glut.
-Instead of getting a big harvest at one time, we should schedule our planting, so we get a steady supply at smaller quantity that we can cook and consume.
-It is preferable to choose multi-purpose vegetables, such as tomatoes, which can be used for sauces, sandwiches and salads.
+Instead of getting a big harvest at one time, we should schedule our planting, so we get a steady supply at a smaller quantity that we can cook and consume.
+It is preferable to choose multi-purpose vegetables, such as tomatoes, which can be used for sauces, sandwiches, and salads.